PhantomCreation/wslave/README.md

 ```sh
 wslave new myblog --version 5.2
 ```
+After creating your project, all wslave commands for that project must be run within the project root directory.

 You now have a variety of rake tasks and a pre-configured Capistrano configuration.
 First, try starting up a local development server: